tim-band/shinylight/README.md

 # ShinyLight

-A lightweight server for R calculations
+A lightweight server for R calculations.

+This project was funded by the Natural Environment Research Council (grant number 09 NE/T001518/1 ("Beyond Isoplot")).

 ## Building ShinyLight